Gary K. Clabaugh, Emeritus Professor of Education, La Salle University

 Smiley is highlighting the importance of the “hidden curriculum” — those all-important but unacknowledged and unplanned lessons that are “caught rather than taught.”

-The hidden curriculum is not assessed.
+The results of the hidden curriculum are never assessed.
 Yet it “teaches” some of the most lasting (and important) lessons we learn in school.
-For instance, it has been many years since I was in fourth grade.
-Still, I remember the “lessons” inadvertently taught by Miss Weast, whom we secretly called: “the big fat beast.”
-The Beast seemed to have no insight into the learning she fostered.
-Perhaps she thought she was developing a sense of propriety, even morality; but her classroom policies, procedures and standards, “taught” us to cave in to injustice, accept compulsion, shirk personal responsibility, expect to be commanded and, most importantly, to hate school.
+For example, it has been many years since I was in fourth grade.
+Still, I remember the “lessons” inadvertently taught by Miss Weast — whom we secretly called: “the big fat beast.”
+The Beast seemed to have no insight into the latent learning she fostered.
+Perhaps she thought she was developing a sense of propriety, even morality.
+But her classroom policies, procedures and standards, “taught” us to cave in to injustice, accept compulsion, shirk personal responsibility, expect to be commanded and, most importantly, to hate school.
 She certainly never SAID we should learn any of this; but her behavior and the edge of her ruler taught us anyway.

 We also learned that in unity there is strength.
 Adopting a cooperative facade, we nurtured a secret cabal against her that led to delicious covert acts of rebellion.
 Yes, The Beast “taught” us a lot, but the lessons we learned were hidden from public view.

 Then there was Miss Pinta my seventh grade algebra teacher.
-She thought she only was teaching algebra; but the chief thing I learned from her was that work and play were utterly unrelated — indeed, wholly at odds.
-It took me years to figure out that the best work is also play.
+She thought she only taught algebra.
+But the chief thing she taught me was that work and play were utterly unrelated — indeed, wholly at odds.
+She had a poster that was posted just in front of me that said: ‘WHEN YOU PLAY, PLAY HARD.
+BUT WHEN YOU WORK, PLAY NOT AT ALL.”
+It took me years to figure out that the best, most enjoyable work is also play.

-By her cheerless bullying of those who were slow to catch on, Miss Pinta also “taught” me and numerous others that algebra was useless, hateful, execrable, accursed, damnable and vile.
+This wasn’t the extent of Miss Pinta’s hidden curriculum.
+By virtue of her cheerless bullying of those of us who were slow to catch on, Miss Pinta also “taught” us that algebra was useless, hateful, execrable, accursed, damnable and vile.
 (I know better now, but the damage lingers.)

 A particularly frightening example of the hidden curriculum can be extracted from the life of Adolf Hitler.
 Hitler was taught religion by a Father Franz Schwarz.
-Described in Mein Kampf as short, fat, ugly, long-suffering to the point of irresolution, with a snot-encrusted handkerchief protruding from the sleeve of his cassock, Father Schwarz “taught” Hitler that Christianity was disgusting and best left to old women and priests.
-How very different history might be had Father Schwarz convinced him otherwise.
+Described in Mein Kampf as short, fat, ugly, long-suffering to the point of irresolution, with a snot-encrusted handkerchief protruding from the sleeve of his cassock, Father Schwarz accidentally “taught” Hitler that Christianity was disgusting and best left to old women and inept priests.
+How very different history might have been had Father Schwarz convinced him otherwise.

 The fundamental issue here is that in seeking to assess the consequences of schooling we commonly measure only the “outcomes” of the overt curriculum — and those inadequately.
 The present rage for student testing fails to take this into account.
 Best not to put much confidence in a process that does not even hint at the unhappy “learning” that takes place when traditional schooling separates leisure and labor, people and nature, mind and body, thought and action and the school from society.
-Best not be guided by assessments that give no hint of those sadly dehumanizing things children inadvertantly learn when they are forced to adapt to a “scholiocentric” system that tries to fit the child to the school instead of the school to the child.
+Best not be guided by assessments that give no hint of those sadly dehumanizing things children inadvertantly learn all to well in school.